preetoshii/foreigners/docs/LAUNCHPAD_SPEC.md

 2. **Gibberish timing algorithm:** Exact formula for text length → audio duration.
 Start simple (word count × constant), refine based on how it feels.

 3. **Asset consistency:** How much visual consistency is needed across recordings?
 Trust design instincts for now.

+4. **Character positioning:** For first life, Mario is always camera-left, Luigi is always camera-right.
+Future: Should this be configurable per-scene?
+Per-script?

 ---